The returns on a content development process usually go one of two ways.

 Step 2: Identify Your Target Audience

 The more specific you can get about your target audience, the better your content development process will be.
-Too often, content strategies take a broad strokes approach to an audience because businesses want to make sure they capture as many potential customers as possible.
+Too often, content strategies take a broad strokes approach to an audience because businesses want to ensure they capture as many potential customers as possible.

-If your company has already come up with granular buyer personas, that may be a good place to start learning about your target audience.
-But if you’re starting from scratch, doing everything you can to gain a complete understanding of your ideal readers will make a major difference in the effectiveness of content development.
+If your company has already developed granular buyer personas, that may be a good place to start learning about your target audience.
+But if you’re starting from scratch, doing everything you can to understand your ideal readers will make a major difference in the effectiveness of content development.

 Step 3: Determine What Makes You Different

-You already know you’re facing an uphill battle when it comes to content development.
+You already know you’re facing an uphill battle with content development.

 There’s so much content already available tailored specifically to your target audience.
-And every second of every day, other brands and individuals are adding more content to the noise.
+And every second of every day, other brands and individuals add more content to the noise.

 While some general best practices can help (“write engaging headlines,” “don’t write giant blocks of text,” and “publish consistently”), most of them push you to develop content that looks like everyone else’s.

-If you want your content to stand out over the long term, you need to understand what makes you different.
+If you want your content to stand out over the long term, you must understand what makes you different.
 Everyone will strive to be as useful, educational, and inspiring as possible, but your specific brand voice and messaging will set you apart.

-Taking the time to document the specific difference makers will make it easier to keep this in mind while writing specific assets.
+Documenting the specific difference markers makes it easier to remember this while writing specific assets.

 Step 4: Choose Your Metrics for Content Development Success

 Measuring the effectiveness of your content development process is critical to long-term success.
-Being able to identify which pieces of content generate results and which ones fall short will help you hone your craft and make iterative changes to the content development strategy.
+Identifying which pieces of content generate results and which ones fall short will help you hone your craft and make iterative changes to the content development strategy.

 But there’s a whole world of content marketing metrics available to you.
-Choosing where to focus your attention will be critical, especially in the early days of implementing a content development process.
+Choosing where to focus your attention is critical, especially in the early days of implementing a content development process.

 The highest level, most common metrics you can use to measure content development revolves around consumption.
-Everyone wants to drive more traffic to their business blog, and great content development processes will help.
+Everyone wants to drive more traffic to their business blog; great content development processes will help.

 There’s more to content development than just traffic, though.